funkia/jabz/README.md

 See [the API documentation](https://funkia.github.io/jabz/) and the example below.

+Note that the specification for the abstractions is not written down formally yet.
+But the source code contain TypeScript interfaces that documents the different required methods.
+The laws associated with the abstractions are as expected if one is familiar with them.

 ## Example

 This example demonstrates some of what Jabz can do by implementing a